 The island is often shrouded in fog, particularly in late summer, which can delay flights for hours or even days.
 Be prepared with sufficient gear and food.

-If you are rafting or kayaking the Firth River on the Yukon mainland, you can end your trip at Herschel Island–Qikiqtaruk Territorial Park.
+If you're rafting or kayaking the Firth River on the Yukon mainland, you can end your trip at Herschel Island–Qikiqtaruk Territorial Park.
 However, you must make prior arrangements for return travel.

 Plan to bring all the equipment necessary for independent camping in an arctic environment.

 Facilities are limited to driftwood windbreak shelters for tenting, fire rings and driftwood, outhouses and a limited supply of fresh water that needs to be boiled prior to consumption.
-Park rangers maintain the facilities and offer interpretive assistance at Pauline Cove.
+Park rangers maintain the facilities and offer interpretive assistance at Kuvluraq (Simpson Point).
 The staff includes local rangers who can provide insight into Inuvialuit culture and history.

-Herschel Island–Qikiqtaruk Territorial Park lies 5 km off the north coast of Yukon in the Beaufort Sea.
-This 116 km2 island protects important natural and human heritage.
-Between land and sea, its dry polar climate is home to a unique array of arctic plants, animals and sea life, including the largest colony of Black Guillemots in the Western Arctic.
+Herschel Island–Qikiqtaruk Territorial Park lies 5 kilometres off the north coast of the Yukon in the Tariuq (Beaufort Sea).
+This 116-square-kilometre island protects important natural and human heritage.
+Between land and sea, its dry polar climate is home to a unique array of arctic plants, animals and sea life, including the largest colony of Inagiq (Black Guillemots) in the Western Arctic.